pangeo-data/climpred/docs/source/api.rst

 A primary feature of ``climpred`` is our prediction ensemble objects, :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble`.
-Users can append their initialized ensemble to these classes, as well as an arbitrary number of references (assimilations, reconstructions, observations), control runs, and uninitialized ensembles.
+Users can append their initialized ensemble to these classes, as well as an arbitrary number of verification products (assimilations, reconstructions, observations), control runs, and uninitialized ensembles.

 HindcastEnsemble